 And then for whatever reason – we get distracted, decide to do some comparison shopping or change our mind – and we close the window or navigate away.
 Shortly afterwards, we’re startled to see the item we were admiring, enticing us alongside whatever content we’re consuming at the moment.

 Brands like Digitaland put a lot of resources into drawing prospects to their sites.
 When a customer navigates away, it often seems like all is lost.
 Driving them back to finish what they started is what makes dynamic remarketing such a powerful tool.

 But, what’s the difference between remarketing and dynamic remarketing?

 Remarketing vs Dynamic remarketing

 Remarketing, or retargeting, involves targeting previous site visitors with an ad that’s designed to drive them back to your site to finish what they started.
-While the terms are often used interchangeably with dynamic remarketing, they’re completely different animals.
+While the terms are often used interchangeably with Dynamic creative advertising, they’re completely different animals.

 Standard remarketing efforts tend to be generic, with one ad being served to your entire list of non-converting visitors.
 When consumers complain about the same irrelevant ad ‘following them’ around as they browse, you can assume standard remarketing is at play.
 The ad doesn’t adapt to the visitor’s browsing behavior and preferences.